thegetty/bronze-guidelines/content/intro.md

 #### 2.1.1 The refractory mold and core material

 The refractory mold is the temporary, fire-resistant mass that contains the impression of the model to be reproduced.
 In {% def "bronze" %} it is often referred to as the {% def "bronze" %}.
-Mastery of the refractory mold is essential for the successful outcome of a cast, including the quality of the {% def "bronze" %} of the metal (**figs. 4, 5**).
+Mastery of the refractory mold is essential for the successful outcome of a cast, including the quality of the {% def "bronze" %} of the metal ({% ref 'fig-004, fig-005' %}).

 In designing it (see also **videos 1, 2**), it is important to ensure that it: